vechain/grant-program/applications/miden.md

 #### miden competitive advantage

 Although similar projects have been deployed in the past on other networks, miden has a unique position in the market as it is much broader in scope than the other projects.
 More specifically, miden aims in creating a possitive feedback loop in reinforcing the connection of people with nature through the encourangement of sustainable behaviour, education and reward mechanisms.

 ![circularity-08](https://user-images.githubusercontent.com/11577319/227622327-faa1fb90-2b7d-4864-8e42-4ae3d38d7aa6.png)

+This holistic approach alloes miden to target new markets and gain competitve advantage.
+In addition, miden can utilise fee deligation features of Vechain which will allow it to increase its appeal to market participants that are not familiar with blockchain.
+To our knowledge no similar projects exist on Vechain blockchain.

 #### Synergies with Vechain

+- Allignment of scope between Vechain and miden in creating a sustainable new world through blockchain innovation.
+- Synergies can arise between miden and other carbon initiaves that are already built or which will be deployed on Vechain further expanding the scope and capabilities of miden.
+Examples can include the carbon calculator, recently launched by Vechain.

 ## Team